Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_mqtt/README.md

 Root certificate uses the RSA 2048 bit key, Amazon Root CA 1, and does not use the public key.

-Device certificate and key can be set in mqtt_certificate.h in 'RP2040-HAT-AWS-C/examples/aws_iot_mqtt/' directory.
+Device certificate and key can be set in 'mqtt_certificate.h' in 'RP2040-HAT-AWS-C/examples/aws_iot_mqtt/' directory.

 ```cpp
 uint8_t mqtt_root_ca[] =